AnyLog-co/documentation/network configuration.md

 trace level = 1 tcp
 </pre>

-DIsplay the IP and Port used in a REST message:
-Send a view message to the REST IP and Port.
+DIsplay the IP and Port used in a REST message by sending a VIEW request to the REST server.
 Example:
 <pre>
 curl --location --request VIEW 24.23.250.144:2049